sailfishos-mirror/bind9/doc/notes/notes-9.21.17.rst

   the authoritative server of the zone, while the DS record is present in the parent zone. :gl:`#2715`

+- Add Extended DNS Error 13 (Cached Error) support.

+  Extended DNS Error 13 (Cached Error) is now returned when the server answers a message from a cached SERVFAIL.

+  See RFC 8914 section 4.14. :gl:`#1836`

 - Add support for Generalized DNS Notifications.

   A new configuration option, ``notify-cfg CDS``, is added to enable